Ruemena/discordx/docs/docs/faq/ESM vs CJS.md

 ## Basics

-This document provides a very basic overview: please refer to the linked references for more information.
+You may have heard that discordx requires ECMAScript or ESM, and will not work without it.
+However, you may not know what that means and what it entails.
+This provides a brief overview: for more information, please check out the official Node.js reference, linked below.

 ### What is a module?